 How do we really protect children from anything?
 Well, recently, a good friend of mine shared a Facebook post by one of her friends, who happens to be a pediatrician.
-The post was on something that should be of interest to ALL parents: child sexual abuse; specifically, when it happens, where it happens, and WHO victimizes our kids and how to talk to your kids about it and PREVENT it.
+The post was on something that should be of interest to ALL parents: child sexual molestation; specifically, when it happens, where it happens, and WHO victimizes our kids and how to talk to your kids about it and PREVENT it.

 I was immediately moved by the excellence of this information and asked if I could re-publish it here.
 The author, Dr. Tobi Adeyeye Amosun, replied: PLEASE republish this.
 Her invaluable post is below, and I urge you moms and dads: take it to heart.
 Follow the good doctor’s advice and talk with your kids, too.

 Without going into graphic details, I probably get about 1-2 kids a month in my office who have been sexually abused or molested.
 I will address each of the things that I mentioned above in light of the most common scenarios I’ve seen.

 1. The location of an incident [of sexual abuse] is likely to be at a place where you are familiar.

 Places where I’ve heard of this happening: known family members and friends are far and away the most common.
 Perpetrators ages ranging from young teens to adults.
 It is almost always a male cousin, known neighbor, friend’s older brother/cousin, babysitter, father/stepfather, uncle or mom’s boyfriend.
 Occasionally it is a female, but that’s rare unless she is grooming the kids to have access to someone else.
 Church youth group is the number two location, usually because there is less supervision.
 School, camp and sports are the other locations, but less likely unless there are kids allowed to be alone with teachers and coaches.
 Ask the schools and coaches and churches what their safety plans are to protect kids.
 It’s never perfect, but I feel at least they know there are aware parents and it helps keep everyone accountable.